+Most of the SDGs and its Action Agenda directly aim at sustainability of people, planet, prosperity and partnership for achieving them by 2030.
 One of the highest priorities of VIVAT International is advocating for the integrity of the environment.
-We maintain that countries have a responsibility to uphold the environmental treaties and conventions (such as the Kyoto Protocol) that they have signed.
+We maintain that countries have a responsibility to uphold the Paris Agreement and other environmental treaties and conventions that they have signed.

 Sustainable development would ensure that resources are used in a manner that addresses the needs of the present without compromising the livelihood of future generations.
 Striving for the ability of future generations to meet their own needs reinforces the indivisibility of human dignity and the collective responsibility to one another and to the greater community of life.

-Achieving sustainable development depends on the full integration of impoverished people into economic, social and political life, with particular emphasis on the empowerment of women. ¬† The integration of environmental and developmental concerns is essential to achieve universal fulfillment of basic human needs. ¬†¬† It is only through such a holistic approach that we can begin to see improved standards of living, better protected and managed ecosystems and a safer, more prosperous future for all.
+Achieving sustainable development depends on the full integration of impoverished people into economic, social and political life, with particular emphasis on the empowerment of women.
+It is only through such a holistic approach that we can begin to see improved standards of living, better protected and managed ecosystems and a safer, more prosperous future for all.